lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-8.png)

 Now you will need to configure Docker desktop.
-Go to Settings and select Resources/WSL integration.
-Make sure the sliders are set as follows to allow Docker to integrate to both the Ubuntu images.
+Go to Settings and select **Resources/WSL integration.** Make sure the sliders are set as follows to allow Docker to integrate to both the Ubuntu images.
+Check these sliders occasionally as they sometimes get reset.

 ![Alt text](/images/image-10.png)

 Next we need to upgrade the shared memory allocation.
-Select Docker engine and edit the json conguration file as follows.
+Select **Docker Engine** and edit the json conguration file as follows.

 ```json
 {